 Topiramate (By mouth)

-Treats and prevents seizures and prevents migraine headaches.
-This medicine is an anticonvulsant.
+Treats and prevents seizures, and helps prevent migraine headaches.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Tablet: Swallow whole.
 Do not break, crush, or chew the tablet.
 It has a very bitter taste.

 - Capsule or extended-release capsule: Do not crush or chew the capsule.
 Swallow whole or open the capsule and pour the medicine into a small amount (1 teaspoon) of soft food, such as applesauce.
 Swallow the mixture right away without chewing.
 Do not store the mixture for use at a later time.

 - Drink extra fluids so you will urinate more often and help prevent kidney problems.